Searching for topological dark matter in LIGO data: Analysis

-Note that while we show only blips fitted to DW signals, we investigated for other glitch types as well.
-After a pre-selection based on their shape in frequency space we narrowed the suitable types down to blips and tomtes (the latter displayed in Figure \ref{fig:TomteGlitch}).
+So far, we only considered blips fitted to DW signals but as mentioned above, there is an abundance of different types of glitches present in LIGO data.
+The selection of potential fit candidates from this ensemble of glitches is based on their shape in frequency space.
+Besides blips, the so-called tomte glitches provide a promising signature similar those of TDM.
+An instance of a tomte glitch is displayed in Fig. \ref{fig:TomteGlitch}.
 While there are similarities regarding the general shape of the signal, the power in the lower frequency regime is spread out significantly more than what is achievable with TDM.
-Hence, we discard tomtes as potential systematics caused by TDM passing through Earth gravitational wave detectors.

-In conclusion, in this chapter we gather more evidence that DW of TDM can be probed with gravitational interferometers.
-Additionally to the previously in Sec. \ref{bbhs} outlined analysis regarding the match of TDM signatures to pre-selected BBH events, we show that there are reappearing glitches within the actual LIGO data matching the time-frequency profile of TDM for a limited part of the parameter space.
-The fits are robust against noise and expected to appear frequent enough to test for correlations amongst both LIGO detectors.
-The latter is left to future work on actual data.
+After careful investigations of the fit parameter space, we conclude that, in fact, the dissimilarities between tomte glitches and TDM signals are too large to provide a viable explanation of these glitches in terms of TDM.